PowerShell/DscResources/GettingStartedWithGitHub.md

 ## Making changes and pushing them to the fork

 * To make changes, create a new local branch: `git checkout -b <branch> my/dev`, i.e. `git checkout -b awesome_feature my/dev`.
-This will create a new local branch, connect to your forks dev branch as the tracking branch (upstream branch) and then checkout (move) to the new branch.
+This will create a new local branch, connect to your fork's dev branch as the tracking branch (upstream branch) and then checkout (move) to the new branch.
-_Note: The tracking branch will later be used for resolving merge conflicts_
 * To see all branches, run `git branch -a`
 * To see status of all branches (if they are ahead or behind the tracking branch) , run `git branch -v`
 ```